 talk about conception, to the way we educate our children.
 This

 freedom allowed me to follow my own interests as well as develop new

 ones.
-Women's Studies is a supportive discipline which encourages
+Women's, Gender, and Sexuality Studies is a supportive discipline which encourages

 making the personal political and the political personal."